Skip to main content Skip to navigation Skip to search Skip to footer

 Post-Traumatic Stress Injury (PTSI) is a mental health condition that can develop after experiencing or witnessing a distressing event.
 Unlike physical injuries, PTSI affects the mind and emotions, potentially leading to long-term consequences.

-The term “injury”—rather than “disorder”—emphasizes that PTSI is a treatable condition stemming from trauma exposure, not a permanent mental illness.
+The term “injury” (rather than “disorder”) emphasizes that PTSI is a treatable condition stemming from trauma exposure, and investing in prevention, early intervention and treatment is key.

 Although often linked to military personnel and first responders, any worker in any sector can be affected.
 High-pressure environments, exposure to accidents, injuries, or other traumas can all lead to PTSI.